zvickery/awswhoami/README.md

     }
 This capability allows customizing the AWS account name output regardless of the configured AWS account alias or rights to query it.
 #### Compatibility
 The tool is compatible with both python 2.7 and python 3.4.
+The `boto` library is required to be present in the python installation.  `sudo pip install boto` will do the needful.
+If you don't have `pip` (or `pip3`) available, it will need to be installed from your OS packages.
 #### Bugs
 The tool has been tested with a wide range of AWS IAM user permissions.
 It's possible something has been missed of course.